11Valgo11/Pipe-X/README.md

+## ***PIPEX-PROJECT 42***

-:luc_github: A pipe is a mechanism or a way, that allows the output of one process, to be used as input for another process, and its commonly used in shell commands, its basic syntax goes like this
+A pipe is a mechanism or a way, that allows the output of one process, to be used as input for another process, and its commonly used in shell commands, its basic syntax goes like this

 **" command 1 | command 2 "**